xli-personal/website/index.md

 <!-- ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %}) -->

 <p>
 Hi!
 My name is Xiao.
 I'm a CS PhD student at Princeton University working on computational imaging research.
-I'm interested in developing novel optical systems by combining hardware design with computation or simulation.
+I'm interested in developing novel optical systems and physical AI systems by combining hardware design with computation or machine learning.
 Recently, I have been focused on leveraging metalens to resolve the bottlenecks in conventional imaging and computation systems.
 Before coming to Princeton, I worked at Magic Leap and contributed to the <a href="https://www.magicleap.com/optics-technology" target="_blank"><u>display optics/waveguide design</u></a> and the <a href="https://developer-docs.magicleap.cloud/docs/guides/features/headpose/" target="_blank"><u>SLAM-based head tracking system</u></a> of AR headsets.
 I also conducted research in Terahertz photonics at UCLA advised by
 <a href="https://samueli.ucla.edu/people/mona-jarrahi/" target="_blank"><u>Prof. Mona Jarrahi</u></a>.
 </p>